di-zed/docker-magento2/README.md

 **The most interesting folders:**

 1. **./images** The folder with custom Docker Images.
-2. **./upload** The folder that can be shared between other containers, for example, for MySQL container to migrate database.
+2. **./local** Folder for local changes.
+It can be convenient to use it together with the docker-compose.local.yml file.
+3. **./mounted** A folder for exchanging files between the PC and the Docker container.
-3. **./volumes** The folder with Docker Volumes in Linux structure.
+4. **./volumes** The folder with Docker Volumes in Linux structure.
    1. **./volumes/etc/nginx/conf.d** Nginx configuration files for projects.
    2. **./volumes/etc/ssl** SSL certificates for projects.
    3. **./volumes/var/log** Logs from different services.